jremsza/goMLproject/README.md

 The `Predict` function applies the learned regression coefficients (theta) to new predictor variables.

-#### Function Overview

-- **Name**: `Predict`
-- **Purpose**: Generates predictions for a new set of data using the fitted linear model.

-#### Implementation Details
+#### Implementation

 The prediction process involves a matrix multiplication operation between the new data matrix `X` and the regression coefficients matrix `theta`.
 This aligns with the linear regression formula \(Y = X\theta\), where `Y` represents the predicted values.

 1. **Preparing the Data**: The function first determines the dimensions of the input data matrix `X` to ensure that the predictions matrix is initialized with the correct number of rows (each corresponding to a prediction for an observation in the input data).

-2. **Matrix Multiplication**: The core of the prediction operation, this step multiplies the input data matrix `X` by the coefficients matrix `theta` to produce the predicted values.
-This operation effectively applies the model to each row of input data, generating a prediction for each observation.
+2. **Matrix Multiplication**: This step multiplies the input data matrix `X` by the coefficients matrix `theta` to produce the predicted values.
+This operation applies the model to each row of input data, generating a prediction for each observation.

 3. **Output**: The result of the matrix multiplication is a new matrix where each element represents the predicted value for the corresponding observation in the input data.
-This matrix is returned to the caller, allowing for further analysis or evaluation of the predicted values.
+This matrix is returned to the caller, allowing for further analysis of the predicted values.

 ---

 # Concurrency Application

-Much of the code see in the withConcur program is code used from noConcur but with added concurrency features in the prediction function.
+Much of the code seen in the withConcur program is code used from noConcur, but with added concurrency features in the prediction function.
+This function is designed to be run as a goroutine.
+It performs its computation concurrently with other goroutines, and it uses a sync.WaitGroup and a channel to synchronize with them.

-#### Function Overview

-- **Name**: `PredictConcurrently`
-- **Purpose**: Generates predictions for a new set of data using the fitted linear model using goroutines.

-`PredictConcurrently` takes an input matrix `X` of features and a matrix `theta` of model parameters, along with a channel for sending the predictions back to the caller, and a `sync.WaitGroup` for managing concurrency.
+`PredictConcurrently` takes an input matrix `X`, a pointer of Dense matrix X, and a matrix `theta`, along with a channel for sending the predictions back to the caller, and a `sync.WaitGroup` for managing concurrency.

 ### Parameters

 - `X *mat.Dense`: The input data on which predictions are to be made, structured as a dense matrix.
 - `theta *mat.Dense`: The model parameters used for making predictions, also structured as a dense matrix.
 - `resultsChan chan<- *mat.Dense`: A channel for sending the prediction results back to the main routine.
-- `wg *sync.WaitGroup`: A synchronization primitive that waits for a collection of goroutines to finish executing.
+- `wg *sync.WaitGroup`: A synchronization that waits for goroutines to finish executing.

 ### Usage

-1. Split input data (`X`) into smaller batches that can be processed in parallel.
-2. Initialize a `sync.WaitGroup` and a results channel.
-3. For each batch of input data:
-   - Call `wg.Add(1)` to signal the addition of a concurrent task.
-   - Invoke `PredictConcurrently` in a goroutine, passing the batch of input data, model parameters, results channel, and wait group.
-4. After launching all goroutines, call `wg.Wait()` to ensure all predictions have been completed and sent through the channel.
-5. Collect the predictions from the results channel as they arrive.
+1. `defer wg.Done()` is called when the function starts, and ensures the goroutine has finished.
+2. `rows, _ := X.Dims()`: gets the number of rows in the matrix X.
+3. `predictions := mat.NewDense(rows, 1, nil)`: This line creates a new Dense matrix with the same number of rows as X and one column.
+This matrix will hold the result of the matrix multiplication.
+4. `predictions.Mul(X, theta)`: This line performs the matrix multiplication.
+5. `resultsChan <- predictions`: This line sends the predictions matrix to the resultsChan channel.
+This allows the result of the computation to be used elsewhere in the program.

 # Remarks to Managment

 The results of the 100 repetitions benchmark trial demonstrated that the concurrency model is roughly twice as fast compared to the ML approach without concurrency.
-It is my recomendation that the concurency appraoch be utilized going forword for building ML models.
+These tests were run from the command line and saved in their respective directories as a text file.
+It is my recommendation that the concurrency approach be utilized going forward for building ML models.
+However, the code necessary to perform these tasks is exhaustive and so care must be taken to determine if the time saved running the code outweighs the time taken to write the code.